career enrichment courses for UMD students

 SOCY370- Transitions from an Undergraduate to Professional

-Peace Corps Prep Program- The Peace Corps Prep program prepares students for international development fieldwork and potential Peace Corps service.
+Peace Corps Prep Program- Prepares students for international development fieldwork and potential Peace Corps service.
 To accomplish this, students build four core competencies through interrelated coursework, hands-on experience, and professional development support.
 This certificate program will prepare you to be a competitive applicant to the Peace Corps.
 Upon completion of the program, students will receive a certificate from the Peace Corps.
 Questions?
-Contact the Peace Corps Prep Coordinator
+Contact the Peace Corps Prep Coordinator.

 Minor in an area of interest to gain additional skills